 Let’s make no mistake here, this is a budget IEM with a lot of features.
-On paper, the IEM quality itself is probably on par with some very budget friendly IEM’s out there.
+On paper, the BT100 quality itself is probably on par with some very budget-friendly IEM’s out there.
 Bass quality is an issue for me and my view of it is just above the negative line.
 I am not fond of the quality factor, it feels overly thin and unresponsive to EQ in my tests.
 Despite that, it can reach low in quantity factor plenty well.

 My problem is heft and substance factor, which I rate as less than desirable for anyone looking for a Hifi sound.
 These are clearly aimed at the general consumer market and not Hifi enthusiasts.
 While quality is lacking, again, I do find it to respond nicely to low-end cues in music.
 You get acceptable depth for such a price.
 True, bad recordings sound extra bad here, but for general usage, I find them more than satisfactory.

-I find this IEM to be a bit L-shaped (more bass and treble and than midrange, but also with a midrange that feels distant and recessive often).
-I am not fond of this type of a sound signature, but for exercise and shower deeds, I think it is just fine.
+I find the BT 100 to be a bit L-shaped (more bass and treble and than midrange, but also with a midrange that feels distant and recessive often).
+I am not fond of this type of sound signature, but for exercise and shower deeds, I think it is just fine.

 I am impressed with call quality actually, as I allowed a family member to use this IEM to call my phone and let me hear how it sounds.
 The Dual mic really sounds pretty good here, so others listening to you talk through it shouldn’t be too worried about bad, tinnish call quality that seems abundant with most budget tier Bluetooth headphones.